Theory of post-jamming rigidity in feedback-regulated cellular packings

 As $P_0\to 0$, $\lambda_c$ also tends to zero, but the structural term $2(u_J-\varepsilon)$ remains finite.
-The consequences of this can be seen in Figures~\ref{fig:mechanics}(\textbf{B}) and (\textbf{C}).
-In Figure~\ref{fig:mechanics}(\textbf{B}), the internal pressure at the depletion point, $P_2$, decreases strongly as the feedback strengthens.
-That decrease is closely mirrored by the depletion-interval mean compressed-sector flux fraction, $\bar{\lambda}_c$.
-This supports the view that $B_{\rm ext}$ varies only weakly over that compression interval and therefore suggests the approximate form $P_2\propto\exp[-P^\dagger/P_0]$, with $P^\dagger$ a typical internal pressure over the $\phi_2-\phi_J$ interval.
-Thus $P_2$ is driven toward zero, whereas, as shown in Figure~\ref{fig:mechanics}(\textbf{C}), $G_2$ remains finite and is consistent with approaching the plateau $G_2(0^+)=n_Jk\ell_c^2M_4u_J$ at $P_0 \to 0$.
-This is the trend observed in the simulations.
-Equivalently, the ratio $G_2/P_2$ grows rapidly as feedback strengthens \cite{SM}.
-It is worth noting that at the depletion point, the shear modulus $G_2$ is substantial and of the same order as the internal pressure of the compacted packing at full confluency, i.e. $G_2/P_{\max} \approx 1$.
-Analytical details can be found in the Supplemental Material \cite{SM}.
+Consequently, even as the prestress at $\phi_2$ diminishes, the stiffness of the packing is maintained.
+In Fig.~\ref{fig:mechanics}(\textbf{B}), the internal pressure at the depletion point, $P_2$, decreases strongly as the feedback strengthens.
+Notably, that decrease is closely mirrored by the mean compressed-sector flux fraction, $\bar{\lambda}_c$.
+This suggests that $B_{\rm ext}$ varies only weakly over that compression interval, so $P_2$ decays approximately exponentially as $P_2\propto\exp[-P^\dagger/P_0]$, with $P^\dagger$ a typical bud pressure over the $\phi_2-\phi_J$ interval.
+As a result, $P_2$ is indeed driven toward zero, whereas $G_2$ remains finite and is consistent with a low-pressure plateau of order $G_2(0^+)=n_Jk\ell_c^2M_4u_J$ as $P_0 \to 0$ [Fig.~\ref{fig:mechanics}(\textbf{C})].
+Equivalently, the dimensionless stiffness-to-stress ratio diverges, $G_2/P_2\to\infty$ as $P_0\to0$ (Appendix~\ref{app:mechanics} and Fig.~\ref{figS:mechanicspaired}).
+It is worth noting that at the depletion point, the shear modulus $G_2$ is substantial and within an order of magnitude of the internal pressure of the compacted packing at full confluence, i.e., $G_2/P_{\max} \approx 0.2-1$.
+The estimate of $P_{\max}$ is given in Appendix~\ref{app:mechanics}.

+Relations~\eqref{eq:P2integral}--\eqref{eq:G2arrest} describe two nearly independent axes of the post-jamming state.
+Along the structural axis, the excess coordination $\Delta Z=\Delta Z_0+2(u_J-u)$ sets the shear rigidity and depends on feedback only weakly, through $\Delta Z_0(P_2)$, so the stiffness approaches the plateau $G_2(0^+)=n_Jk\ell_c^2M_4u_J$.
+By contrast, along the stress axis the arrest pressure is governed by the compressed-sector flux fraction $\lambda_c$ and is suppressed exponentially, $P_2\propto\exp(-P^\dagger/P_0)$.
+Figure~\ref{fig:statediagram} traces these post-jamming trajectories in the $(P,G)$ plane.
+As feedback strengthens, the arrest endpoints spread across more than two decades in pressure while approaching the rigidity plateau.
+Growth feedback therefore advances the arrest state almost vertically in this plane---adding rigidity---rather than horizontally along the pressure axis that controls ordinary compression-driven jamming.